 While the dough is rising you can prepare the quick pickled cucumber and carrot mixture and combine the palm filling.
 Both can be made a day in advance and refrigerated as well.

 For the palm filling, you’ll drain the water from the can of palm then add them to a nut milk bag or fine mesh sieve to squeeze out the excess water.
 Shred the pieces by hand into a mixing bowl.
-Do the same for the crumbled tofu draining out the excess water through a nut milk bag or fine mesh sieve.
+Do the same for the crumbled tofu, draining out the excess water through a nut milk bag or fine mesh sieve.
 Place that in the bowl with the shredded palm.
-Then add minced garlic, soy sauce, brown sugar, chili flakes, five spice, and smoked paprika.
+Then add minced garlic, low-sodium soy sauce, brown sugar, chili flakes, five spice, and smoked paprika.
 Toss to combine well and refrigerate while you make the bao buns.

 Cut out squares of parchment about 4 x 5-inches each and place on a baking sheet.
 Also cut out a strip of parchment that is about 4-inches wide.

 Turn the proofed dough out on a lightly floured surface and cut the dough in half.
 Work with one half portion at a time.
-Using a rolling pin roll out the dough to 1/4-inch thick.
+Using a rolling pin, roll out the dough to 1/4-inch thick.
 Use a 3 1/2-inch round cookie cutter to cut out circles.
 Place the strip of parchment paper over half of the circle and fold the dough circle in half over the parchment.
 Trim the parchment so there is just a bit of overhang to prevent the bao bun from sticking.
 Place this on one of the parchment rectangles.
 Each parchment rectangle should fit 2 bao each.

-Boil water on medium high in a wide deep pan that will fit your bamboo steamer.
+Boil water on medium-high in a wide deep pan that will fit your bamboo steamer.
 The water should just come halfway up the sides of your steamer.
-Once simmering place a a rectangle with 2 bao in the steam basket, place the lid on and using oven mitts place the entire basket in the simmering water.
+Once simmering, place a a rectangle with 2 bao in the steam basket, place the lid on and using oven mitts place the entire basket in the simmering water.
 Steam for 3 minutes.
 Don’t over steam or the dough will get too tough and hard.

-When the steamed buns are ready you can cook the filling in a cast iron or non-stick skillet over medium-high heat.
+When the steamed buns are ready, you can cook the filling in a cast iron or non-stick skillet over medium-high heat.
 Add vegetable oil and the palm filling in an even layer.
 Allow it to brown and get crispy for about 5 to 7 minutes.
 If some the spices are browning quickly on the bottom of the pan, scrape and add a little water or lower the heat slightly.
-Then flip the mixture to brown the other side for another4 to 5 minutes.
+Then flip the mixture to brown the other side for another 4 to 5 minutes.

 To assemble the bao buns, open the bun carefully.
 Add pickled cucumber, then the palm filling, pickled carrots, cilantro, jalapeño slices, green onion, and crushed peanuts.
-Then add hoisin and sriracha for serving either drizzled on each bun or on the side for dipping.
+Then add hoisin and sriracha for serving, either drizzled on each bun or on the side for dipping.